 8. A total of 652.8m storm water drainage is proposed under the RUDP.
 Figure 3 presented below shows overall storm water drainage plan for BMC.
 All planned drainage system has already been constructed by STIEUIP except for 652.89 m which passes through the existing ChyangbariNala (Sagarmathatole to SukrabareHatiya).
 The right side of blue shaded area in the Figure 3 is proposed under the RUDP.
 The existing ROW of the drainage will be sufficient to improve the proposed section.
-There are no registered private lands, tenants and sharecroppers or seasonal encroachers at either site of the proposed drain.
+There was no a registered private land, tenants and sharecroppers or seasonal encroachers at either site of the proposed drain.
+And Changbari Nala drainage construction work has been completed till this reporting period.